gitter-badger/smartdocs/README.rst

 Write Content to the Guide
 --------------------------------------------------------------------------------
-Help transfer and update content from the Ethereum Wiki, Ethereum Frontier Guide, the Ethereum Stack Exchange, or any other reputable source to relevant pages of the Homestead guide.
+Help transfer and update content from the SmartCash Wiki, SmartCash Frontier Guide, the SmartCash Stack Exchange, or any other reputable source to relevant pages of the Homestead guide.
 Alternatively, write your own content for the guide based on experience.

-Make sure the documentation you are porting over is still accurate and follows our guidelines for the Homestead docs (https://ethereum-homestead.readthedocs.org/en/latest/about.html).
+Make sure the documentation you are porting over is still accurate and follows our guidelines for the Homestead docs (https://smart-docs.readthedocs.io/en/latest/about.html).

 Review What Has Been Written
 --------------------------------------------------------------------------------
-Have a look at our guide (https://ethereum-homestead.readthedocs.org/en/latest/) and give us feedback by visiting our Gitter Chatroom (https://gitter.im/ethereum/homestead-guide) or submit a pull request or issue to this repo.
+Have a look at our guide (https://smart-docs.readthedocs.io/en/latest/) and give us feedback by visiting our Gitter Chatroom (https://gitter.im/ethereum/homestead-guide) or submit a pull request or issue to this repo.
 Too EZ.

 What's In It For Me?
 --------------------------------------------------------------------------------